 "Elect", "elected" are words found in the KJV New Testament.
-However, those words are often used to support a theology known as the "doctrine of election", particularly within Reformed Theology, and thus ties in directly with Calvinism's doctrine of predestination which says that God has "elected" or chosen who will be saved (and, as a result, who will NOT be saved).
-For a proper translation and interpretation of the use of these words ("elect" and "chosen" in particular), we recommend you go to the following link - it is somewhat deep but necessarily so: - http://www.mediatetheology.org/uploads/Astounding_Discoveries_on_Election.pdf
+However, those words are often used to support a theology known as the "doctrine of election", particularly within Reformed Theology, and thus ties in directly with Calvinism's doctrine of predestination which says that God has "elected" (chosen) who will be saved (and, as a result, who will NOT be saved).

 The Bible clearly states in 2 Peter 3:9 that "God is not willing that ANY should perish, but that ALL should come to repentance!"